 The thinkorswim, trading platform offers technical analysis and third-party fundamental research and commentary, as well as many idea generation tools.
 You can also use paperMoney® to practice your trading strategy without risking capital.
 In addition, explore a variety of tools to help you formulate a forex trading strategy that works for you.

 Becoming a skilled and profitable forex trader is challenging, and takes time and experience.
 With thinkorswim you’ll have access to a nearly endless amount of features and capabilities that will help build your knowledge and forex trading prowess.
-You can also contact a TD Ameritrade forex specialist anytime via chat, by phone 866-839-1100 or by email 24/7.
+You can also contact a TD Ameritrade forex specialist via chat or by phone at 866-839-1100.
 Explore our educational and research resources too.